celluloid/GSoC/reports/README.md

 ## Students

-- Use the file-name pattern of `YYYY-Title_Words-Name_Words.md` and the Markdown format.
+- Use the file-name pattern of `YYYY-Title_Words.md` and the Markdown format.
+Include your GitHub username as a link within the report, as well as other publicly viewable contact information.

 - Give an overall summary paragraph of what the project involved.
 If applicable, give a link to the main repository of the software being worked on during the project.